Wild dagga flowers

 United States Legal Status

 Wild dagga is completely legal across all 50 states.
-The Drug Enforcement Administration (DEA) does not classify Leonotis leonurus as a controlled substance under federal law.
-No scheduling restrictions exist for this plant.
+The Drug Enforcement Administration (DEA) does not classify it as a controlled substance under federal law.
+No scheduling restrictions exist, and the plant remains unregulated at the state level as well.

 You can legally purchase, possess, and use wild dagga flowers throughout the United States.
-Online retailers ship products freely across state lines without restriction.
-Local herb shops commonly stock wild dagga alongside other legal smoking botanicals.
+Online retailers ship products freely across state lines without any restrictions.
+Local herb shops commonly stock wild dagga alongside other legal smoking botanicals like mullein and blue lotus.

-No federal age restrictions apply to purchasing this herb, though individual retailers may set their own policies.
-This means you can order wild dagga products as easily as ordering culinary herbs or teas.
+No federal age restrictions apply to purchasing this herb.
+However, individual retailers may set their own policies.
+This makes ordering wild dagga as straightforward as buying culinary herbs or teas.

 International Legal Status